HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     -   Cleanup EOA hack in H5FD\_read().

-    -   Address file open failures in SWMR tests.
+    -   **David, complete** Address file open failures in SWMR tests.
 These appear to be cases in which the writer finishes before the reader opens -- causing the reader to fail as the metadata file no longer exists.
 If so, handle this more gracefully.

 14. Add support for specifying the VFD that sits under the VFD SWMR